alasundkar/lab-module-docs-alasundkar/labmodule12/README-PROJECT-FINAL.md

 ### What ONE (1) CDA protocol and TWO (2) GDA protocols did you implement (add more if you wish)?

-- CDA to GDA Protocol: MQTT with TLS encryption
+- CDA to GDA Protocol: MQTT

 - GDA to Cloud Protocol: MQTT with TLS encryption